lharri73/PySimlink/docs/src/quickstart.rst

 * On the same page, disable the `Generate makefile` checkbox
 * Under "Code Generation" -> "Interface", check the `signals`, `parameters`, `states`, and `root-level I/O` boxes
+* On the same page, under the "Advanced parameters" section, uncheck the `Classic call interface`
+* On the same page, under the "Advanced parameters" section, check the `Single output/update function`
 * If it's a configuration reference, propagate these changes
 * Build the model (this generates the code)